SDOH Slider

 Placing Social Determinants of Health in Context

 The social determinants of health are the conditions in which people are born, grow, work, live, and age and the systems that shape these conditions of daily life.
-The Neighborhood Health Partnership Sociodemographic Profile Report was developed in response to stakeholder feedback and need to learn and understand more about the living conditions of the people and neighborhoods they serve.
+The Neighborhood Health Partnership Sociodemographic Profile Reports were developed in response to stakeholder feedback and need to learn and understand more about the living conditions of the people and neighborhoods they serve.

 Helpful Frameworks